arcus/arcus_skill_series_sql/sql_basics/sql_basics_speaker_notes.md

 (The next keyword we're going to discuss is `DISTINCT`.)
 The `DISTINCT` clause in **SQL** can be placed directly after the `SELECT` key word, and can be used to limit your result set to only the unique row values.

-This can be especially useful when exploring a dataset for the first time and trying to become familiar with the data in each column of a given table.
+This can be especially useful when exploring a a table for the first time and trying to become familiar with the data in each column.

 <h3> CLICK </h3>